How to Use Social Proof to Increase Your Conversions (7 Ways)

 Of course, the average e-commerce store can’t call up Michael Jordan and ask him to promote its products, but that shouldn’t stop you from making the most of this phenomenon.

 In today’s world of internet access and social sharing, everyone has an opportunity to build a following and reach large audiences.
-Many people use this very successfully through SEO, blogging, social media marketing, webinars, and much more.
+Many people use this successfully through SEO, blogging, social media marketing, webinars, etc.

-We might refer to this as influencer marketing today but it works in much the same way as celebrity endorsements.
+We might refer to this as influencer marketing today, but it works the same way as celebrity endorsements.
 They’ve built their target audience and earned the trust of their followers, and you can use this as social proof.

 Rather than paying influencers/affiliates up front, you can offer a commission on the sales they generate, which reduces your start-up costs, and rewards success.

-When industry-leading blogs and social media personalities start talking about your products in glowing terms, that’s strong social proof.
+When industry-leading blogs and social media personalities start talking about your products glowingly, that’s strong social proof.